+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 31, 2014

+OR

-(Mark ☑ (One) QUARTERLY REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2013 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission on File Number: 0-26272 LTH TRENDS CORP.
+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 0-26272

+NATURAL HEALTH TRENDS CORP.

+(Exact name of registrant as specified in its charter)

 Delaware (State or other jurisdiction of incorporation or organization) 59-2705336 (I.R.S.
-Employer Identification No.) Dal 14 Cole Avenue Suite 1400 llas, Texas 75205 executive offices, including zip code) Registrant's telephone num ber, including area code: (972) 241-4080 Excha reports required to be filed by Section 13 or 15(d) of the Securities such shorter period that the registrant was required to file such reports), and days.
-Yes $\square$ No $\square$ Data l ectronically and posted on its corporate Web site, if any, every Interactive 405 of Regulation S-T during the preceding 12 months (or for shorter files).
-Yes $\square$ No $\square$ compa rated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting elerated filer" and "smaller reporting company" in Rule 12b-2 of the arge accelerated filer $\square$ on-accelerated filer $\square$ Accelerated filer □ Smaller reporting company ☑ Indica ate by check mark whether the registrant is a shell compa ny (as defined in Rule 12b-2 of the Act).
-Yes $\square$ No $\square$ At Oc tober 31, 2013, the number of shares outstanding of the r registrant's common stock was 11,330,302 shares.
+Employer Identification No.)

+4514 Cole Avenue Suite 1400 Dallas, Texas 75205 (Address of principal executive offices, including zip code)

+Registrant's telephone number, including area code: (972) 241-4080

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \square No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for shorter period that the registrant was required to submit and post such files).
+Yes \Box No \Box

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer \Box Non-accelerated filer \Box Accelerated filer \Box Smaller reporting company \blacksquare

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes 🗆 No 🗹

+At May 5, 2014, the number of shares outstanding of the registrant's common stock was 11,681,040 shares.

-Quarterly Report on Form 10-Q September 30, 2013
+NATURAL HEALTH TRENDS CORP.
+Quarterly Report on Form 10-Q March 31, 2014